14all-agency/shopify-llms-txt-directory/https-www-nameplatedepot-com.md

     Updated: 2025-12-14T18:14:45Z
     Author: Peter R
     Tags: 14k gold name necklace, care, custom name, gold necklace, how to clean name necklace, jewelry, maintaining name jewelry, my name necklace, name necklace, name necklace anniversary gift, name necklace birthday gift, name necklace for women, necklace, personalized jewelry, personalized name necklace
+  - [A Simple Guide to Christmas Gifts for Her Him and the Whole Family](https://www.nameplatedepot.com/blogs/posts/a-simple-guide-to-christmas-gifts-for-her-him-and-the-whole-family): A Simple Guide to Christmas Gifts for Her Him and the Whole Family
+    Updated: 2025-12-16T01:02:09Z
+    Author: Peter R
+  - [Surprising Her with Thoughtful Christmas Gifts: A Guide for Husbands and Boyfriends](https://www.nameplatedepot.com/blogs/posts/surprising-her-with-thoughtful-christmas-gifts-a-guide-for-husbands-and-boyfriends): Surprising Her with Thoughtful Christmas Gifts: A Guide for Husbands and Boyfriends
+    Updated: 2025-12-17T04:01:34Z
+    Author: Peter R
 - [News](https://www.nameplatedepot.com/blogs/news)
   - [NamePlateDepot Launches Custom Signet Rings with Initials and Symbols](https://www.nameplatedepot.com/blogs/news/nameplatedepot-launches-custom-signet-rings-with-initials-and-symbols): <span>Nameplatedepot is excited to announce the release of their new line of custom signet rings, featuring a variety of initials and symbols that customers can choose from.</span>
     Updated: 2025-12-14T18:08:13Z